tropy/docs/using_tropy/project_view/tags.md

 You have two options for renaming a tag.

-1. In the tag list in the  left menu Ctrl/Command+click on the tag, and select _Rename tag._ Enter the new tag name and hit return.
+1. In the tag list in the  left menu, right-click on the tag, and select _Rename tag._ Enter the new tag name and hit return.
 The tag will be renamed in all the items to which it has been applied.

-2. In the Tags tab of the metadata pane, Ctrl/Command+click on the tag, and select _Rename tag._ Enter the new tag name and hit return.
+2. In the Tags tab of the metadata pane, right-click on the tag, and select _Rename tag._ Enter the new tag name and hit return.
 The tag will be renamed in the tags list in the left menu and in all the items to which it has been applied.

 ### R**emove a tag.**

 In the tags tab of the metadata pane, click on a tag to select it and then press Backspace to remove a tag from an item.